tarun26091999/Flappy-Bird/README.md

-An Android app called Twitterr.
+An Android game Flappy Bird

 Technologies Used